 The girl across the aisle snaps pictures of herself — smiling, not smiling.
 Looking, not looking.
 Chin up, chin down.
 Mouth closed, slightly open.
-Makeshift backdrop built of her leopard-print blanket — exposing a shoulder, biting her lip.
-Tries higher, tries lower.
+Makeshift backdrop, her leopard-print blanket — shoulder exposed, biting her lip.
+Sensor higher, sensor lower.

 Tremont.
 Mountains look like a snow-covered koppie.
 Probably an illusion.

-When they return, Mom unpacks the bag, "Here's your two chicken sandwiches, two apple pies, two hamburgers, and two fries."
+Mom unpacks the food, "Here's your two chicken sandwiches, two apple pies, two hamburgers, and two fries."

-"If he eats all that he's gunna be sick!" says the woman beside me, without pausing her game.
+"If he eats all that he's gunna be sick!" says the woman beside me, not pausing her game.